v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

     2  0.687568  0.671564
     ...

-Vineyard provides low level APIs to operate on metadatas and raw blobs as well.
+Vineyard provides low-level APIs to operate on metadatas and raw blobs as well.

 Accessing metadatas
 ^^^^^^^^^^^^^^^^^^^